The Best Dog Crates (Review) in 2020

 Front hatch features a spring loaded latch system

-The screws included with every crate can be used to further secure the top and bottom, for additional reinforcement that’s perfect for travelling, while the durable plastic of the crate ensure that it lasts and lasts.
+The screws included with every crate can be used to further secure the top and bottom, for additional reinforcement that’s perfect for traveling, while the durable plastic of the crate ensures that it lasts and lasts.
 A wire mesh front door and ventilation holes in the sides of the carrier keep air moving through so your pooch stays cool and comfortable throughout your journey.
-Securing the front hatch is easy and smooth, thanks to a spring loaded latch system, and owners report that, overall, it provides a safe and comfortable space for pets to relax or travel.
+Securing the front hatch is easy and smooth, thanks to a spring-loaded latch system.
+Dog owners report that, overall, it provides a safe and comfortable space for small pets to relax or travel.

 Collapsible fabric and steel dog crate

 Assembles and collapses in a matter of seconds